MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamgetcircuit.md

 ### -param Stream

-A pointer to an existing ACXSTREAM Object.
+An existing ACXSTREAM Object.
 An ACXSTREAM object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.

 ## -returns

-A pointer to a location that receives a handle to the ACXCIRCUIT Object associated with the stream.
+The handle to the ACXCIRCUIT Object associated with the stream.

 ## -remarks